Inc44/dotfiles/COMMAND.md

 - `db:seed`: Seed the database with records
 	- `--class=class`: Use a specific seeder class
 - `key:generate`: Generate a new secure key for the application
+- `make:auth`: Scaffold all routes and views needed for authentication (removed in Laravel 6)
 - `make:component name`: Create a new view component class
 	- `--view`: Create an anonymous view component (without a class)
 - `make:controller name`: Create a new controller